TheNumbat/ocaml-boxroot/README.md

 use few roots throughout the life of the program only pay for what they use.

+### Generational optimisation

 The memory pools are managed in several rings, according to their *class*.
 The class distinguishes pools according to OCaml generations, as well as pools that are free (which need not be scanned).
 A pool is *young* if it is allowed to contain pointers to the minor heap.
 During minor collection, we only need to scan young pools.
 At the end of the minor collection, the young pools, now guaranteed to no longer point to any young value, are promoted into *old* pools.

-We unconditionally allocate roots in young pools, to avoids testing at allocation-time whether their initial value is young or old.
+We unconditionally allocate roots in young pools, to avoid testing at allocation-time whether their initial value is young or old.
+This test is better amortized if done from the collector for two reasons: in some situations there may be many more roots allocated than living through collections, and there is a way to make this test very efficient when done in a tight loop.
+In addition, we want to inline the fast paths of `boxroot_create` and `boxroot_delete`, so we gain in reducing code size and avoiding branches that are not statically predictible.

 The rings are managed in such a manner that pools that are less than half-full are rotated to the start of the ring.
 This ensures that it